Falun Gong: Central teachings

 Among the central concepts found in the teachings of Falun Gong is the existence of 'Virtue' (德 (Dé)) and 'Karma' (業 (Yè)).
 The former is generated through doing good deeds and suffering, while the latter is accumulated through doing wrong deeds.
 A person's ratio of karma to virtue is said to determine their fortunes in this life or the next.
 While virtue engenders good fortune and enables spiritual transformation, an accumulation of karma results in suffering, illness, and alienation from the nature of the universe.
+In Falun Gong teachings, karma accumulates as a black substance in the body.
 Spiritual elevation is achieved through the elimination of negative karma and the accumulation of virtue.
+Through cultivating truthfulness, compassion, forbearance and practicing qigong, practitioners can turn the black substance into a white substance, eliminating the root cause of illness and leading to Consummation. (yuanman).
 Practitioners believe that through a process of moral cultivation, one can achieve Tao and obtain special powers and a level of divinity.

 Falun Gong's teachings posit that human beings are originally and innately good—even divine—but that they descended into a realm of delusion and suffering after developing selfishness and accruing karma.
 The practice holds that reincarnation exists, with the cycle of rebirth shaped by the accumulation of karma—a concept somewhat analogous to the Christian notion of "reaping what one sows."
+A person's current life is the result of their moral behavior in previous lives and will similarly determine their future lives.
 This perspective helps explain the perceived unfairness of differences among individuals, such as between the rich and the poor, while also encouraging moral behavior despite these inequalities.
 To re-ascend and return to the "original, true self", Falun Gong practitioners are supposed to assimilate themselves to the qualities of truthfulness, compassion and tolerance, let go of "attachments and desires" and suffer to repay karma.

 Traditional Chinese cultural thought and opposition to modernity are two focuses of Li Hongzhi's teachings.
 Falun Gong echoes traditional Chinese beliefs that humans are connected to the universe through mind and body, and Li seeks to challenge "conventional mentalities", concerning the nature and genesis of the universe, time-space, and the human body.
 The practice draws on East Asian mysticism and traditional Chinese medicine, but claims to have the power to heal incurable illnesses.
 Falun Gong describes modern science as too limited, and views traditional Chinese research and practice as valid.